-The engineers in the igus 3D printing team have now achieved a further great step: sensors are printed into the tribo component via multi-material printing.
-Long before the failure, it signals that a replacement is imminent.
-Furthermore it is possible to detect an overload so as to initiate an immediate machine stop and thus prevent further damage to the bearing point and the entire machine.
+The engineers in the igus 3D printing team have now achieved a further great step: sensors are incorporated in the tribo-component via multi-material printing.
+Long before failure, it signals that a replacement is imminent.
+It can also detect overload in order to stop the application immediately and prevent further damage to the bearing position and the entire system.
 This enables predictive maintenance for special parts as well, with the result that machine downtime and maintenance work can be reduced.
 Due to additive manufacturing, such intelligent 3D isense components can now be delivered in a cost-effective way from five business days.

 3D isense is suitable for the manufacture of intelligent plain bearings, sliding elements, lead screw nuts and all other special parts that are susceptible to friction and wear.

 igus has been developing intelligent wear-resistant parts since 2016, and is by now using them in energy chains, plain bearings and linear guides.
 When designing these wear sensors, our developers have been using the igus 3D printing service for wear-resistant parts.

 That way, special gliders have been manufactured via laser sintering and made of iglidur I3; the intelligence was incorporated afterwards in a second process step.

 This has lead to the intelligent special parts being very complex and cost-intensive when produced in small numbers, as the downstream work steps are very specific and tailored to the individual component.
 The 3D printing developers accepted this challenge and came up with a procedure for producing such intelligent wear-resistant parts in one work step via 3D printing.
 Now, as no further processing steps are necessary, intelligent special wear-resistant parts can be manufactured cost-efficiently from five working days on.